 Julian also tours the country leading choral and instrumental workshops for schools, teachers and singing communities.
 In 2012 he and Carol Shortis established the Song Leaders’ Network Aotearoa, an organisation designed to support the work of vocal leaders in schools and communities.
 Julian was a guest conductor at the NZCF’s Sing Aotearoa in 2013 and has been invited to lead the Tui stream in 2016.

-Julian is a composer and arranger of music for voices and his recent works include An African Tale (2011), and Sing it to my Face (2014) a collaboration with Jo Randerson & Barbarian Productions.
-Our Songs, a multi-choir work in collaboration with Hinemoana Baker premiered at the 2015 CubaDupa Festival and in June, Nota Bene gave the first NZ performance of his song cycle Untold Stories.
+Julian is a composer and arranger of music for voices.
+His works include An African Tale (2011), and Sing it to my Face (2014), a collaboration with Jo Randerson & Barbarian Productions.
+Our Songs, a multi-choir work in collaboration with Hinemoana Baker premiered at the 2015 CubaDupa Festival.
 Julian was commissioned by the Wellington Community Choir to compose the song Singing People Together for their 10th birthday concert (August 2015) at the Michael Fowler Centre.

 for mixed voice choir(s) with guitar accompaniment, 5m